hamlet-io/hamlet-library/templates/readme-template.md

 # <module-name> Hamlet Module

-This is a Hamlet Deploy module.
+This is a Hamlet Deploy module which provides predefined solutions that can be shared between different products as part of their deployments.

 See https://docs.hamlet.io for more information.